Why am I being charged tuition twice on my bill?

 You can track your account and make payments online by logging into Student Online Services.

-Unsure of what to do, check out the Information Services FAQ’s
+Unsure of what to do, check out the Information Technology FAQ’s

 Is there a payment plan for my bill?